dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

-Since interface default methods - instance, but variables - static, when a class implements 2 interfaces with the same default method, class should redeclare it to remove ambiguity.
+when a class implements 2 interfaces with the same:
-Java won’t compile such a class.
-In case of 2 variables with same name - you anyway can't access interface variable from instance of class - so if you try it won't compile.
+* variable (static) - it would compile, but if you try to access such static variable from instance of that class, you will get compilation error: `reference to size is ambiguous; both variable size in com.java.test.A and variable size in com.java.test.B match`
+* default method - code won't compile: `types com.java.test.A and com.java.test.B are incompatible; class com.java.test.C inherits unrelated defaults for print() from types com.java.test.A and com.java.test.B`
 ```java
 public class App {
     public static void main(String[] args) {